top of page

 In the opening aptly titled Triangle, Frieze and Brett formed crack antiphonal sparring partners with Currie, an engaging showman moving swiftly between instruments in flurry of mallets, drumsticks, brushes and bows, with the movement offering rhythmic echoes of Bernstein amidst its Burtonesque aura.

 Above: An anvil was one of the many 'instruments' in use.
-Top: Colin Currie's percussion instruments at the front of the platform.
+Top: Colin Currie.
+Photo by Gary William Smith.

 Copeland’s work was scored for percussion, timpani and full orchestra, whereas Elfman opted to pare his back to piano and strings – in homage to, as he revealed during a fascinating post-show Q&A, Bartók’s 1936 work for strings, percussion and celesta.